 Oregano vs. Marjoram

-Oregano to one person may be something completely different to another, as it is easily confused with its close relative, marjoram.
+Oregano is easily confused with its close relative, marjoram.
 In the Mediterranean, oregano is also known as wild marjoram, but that doesn't mean it is marjoram.
 Marjoram's botanical name is Origanum majorana, so it is the same genus as oregano but it is a different species.
 Marjoram's gentler flavor is sweeter than oregano, which is slightly woodsy with a warm and aromatic taste.
 And marjoram's aroma is not quite as pungent as oregano's.

-Adding more confusion to the mix is—due to the close relationship between marjoram and oregano—that they look very much alike.
+To add more confusion to the mix, they look very much alike.
 Marjoram has leaves which are slightly hairy and more gray-green in color, while oregano has olive-green colored leaves, but overall they have similar appearances.